Take Care of Your Mental Health

 Also, check out our anonymous mental health screening tool.
 Brief screenings are a quick way to gauge whether you or someone you care about may want to connect with a health professional for a conversation.
 Screenings are available to address concerns about drinking, drug use, eating habits, mood swings, anxiety and more — and they can help you identify possible stressors or issues before they become too big to tackle!

-We add new Heels Care Network content each week, so be sure to bookmark the site and come back often!
+New content is added each week, so bookmark the site and come back often!

 Carolina continues to offer dedicated days throughout the year to encourage students to stop and focus on well-being.
-This spring, our Well-Being Days are:
+This fall, our Well-Being Days are:

 Check out our Healthy Heels suggestions for ways to take a mental health break and spend your Well-Being Days.